The best veteran charities to donate to

 So, which is the best veterans’ charity to donate to?

 The answer to this is simple.
-In order to make sure your pounds and pennies end up in a place, where they’ll be used to the advantage of those most in need, enter the Veterans Raffle so that you can make part of one bigger and more impactful donation.
+In order to make sure your donations end up in a place where they’ll be used to the advantage of those most in need, enter the Veterans Raffle so that you can help make a greater impact.

-Start making a difference to no less than 10 veterans charities who most need your help, while being in with a chance to win up to £25,000.
+Start making a difference to no less than 10 veterans charities who most need your help, while being in with a chance of winning from £100 up to £25,000.